swimlane/ngx-charts/docs/intro/features.md

 - More Chart Types such as Bubble, Radar, Scatter

 If you have an idea for a new feature, create a Github issue or even better a PR ;).
-Make sure to include the use case, a example image of the chart if applicable and data formats.
+Make sure to include the use case, an example image of the chart (if applicable) and data formats.

 ## Alternatives
-Chart frameworks are a dime a dozen now days.
-Not many of them existed 2+ years ago when we started this project internally and many of them work still don't really don't work well with Angular.
-Heres a recent list we compiled during our effort to open-source this:
+Chart frameworks are a dime a dozen nowadays.
+Not many of them existed 2+ years ago when we started this project internally and many of them still don't really work well with Angular.
+Here's a recent list we compiled during our effort to open-source this:

 - [recharts](http://recharts.org/)